-Letters to the editor, articles, and scientific papers must be reviewed and accepted by the BCMJ's eight-member Editorial Board prior to publication.
-The Board normally meets the last Friday of every month, at which time submissions are distributed for review the following month.
-We do not acknowledge receipt of submissions; the editor will contact authors of articles by e-mail once the submission has been reviewed by the Board (usually within 8 to 10 weeks of submission).
+Letters to the editor, articles, and scientific manuscripts must be reviewed and accepted by the BCMJ's eight-member Editorial Board prior to publication.
+The Board normally meets on the last Friday of most months, at which time submissions are distributed for review the following month.
+We do not acknowledge receipt of submissions; the editor will contact authors of articles by email once the submission has been reviewed by the Board (usually within 8 to 10 weeks of submission).
 The general criteria for acceptance include accuracy, relevance to practising BC physicians, validity, originality, and clarity.
-The editor contacts authors to inform them whether the paper has been rejected, conditionally accepted (that is, accepted with revisions), or accepted as submitted.
+The editor contacts authors to inform them whether the manuscript has been rejected, conditionally accepted (that is, accepted with revisions), or accepted as submitted.
 Authors of letters are contacted only if the letter is accepted and editorial staff need further information.
-Scientific papers and other articles typically take 5 to 10 months from the date of receipt to publication, depending on how quickly authors provide revisions and on the backlog of papers scheduled for publication.
-Manuscripts are returned only on request.
-The BCMJ is posted for free access on our web site.
+Scientific manuscripts and other articles typically take 5 to 10 months from the date of receipt to publication, depending on how quickly authors provide revisions and on the backlog of manuscripts scheduled for publication.
+Access to the BCMJ is available for free on our website.